nwkoh/om/practice-set-01.md

 2. What is the process capacity?

-3. What is total productive time for sewing in minutes?
+3. What is the total productive time for sewing in minutes?

 4. What is the idle time per worker for sewing in minutes?